lucasmolinari/nitrotype-bot-selenium/README.md

 Also I used another website this time instead of typeracer, since it was detecting bot behavior.

+Optimized this version today, is a lot better, using some functions so I can play test a lot of games a time, and also figured a way to play online.

 Thanks for reading, have a nice day.